Principal = {

 Given the following Payload object

-Payload = { "result": true }a CEL expression to check whether the result attribute is set to true, would look as follows:
+Payload = { "result": true }a CEL expression to check whether the result attribute is set to true would look as follows:

 Payload.result == truehas(Subject.Attributes.groups) &&

-Subject.Attributes.groups.exists(g, g == "admin")As with templates Subject.ID and Subject.Attributes is a syntactic sugar for Subject.default.ID, respectively Subject.default.Attributes
+Subject.Attributes.groups.exists(g, g == "admin")As with templates, Subject.ID and Subject.Attributes are syntactic sugar for Subject.default.ID and Subject.default.Attributes respectively.